Developing culturally competent global citizens.

 Prior to joining our department, she worked in BGSU's Technology Resource Center and within the Office of Student Financial Aid.
 Latino Student Union awarded Connie the Magda Morales Award (2004).
 She received a community service award "for promoting positive relationships within the BGSU community" in 2011.
 As department representative for Family Campaign, Multicultural Affairs has reached 100% participation.
 She is a member of the University Academic Support Council, Student Affairs Advisory Board, State of the State Planning Committee and manages departmental scholarships.
 She serves as advisor for Exceptional Intellectual Ladies a campus organization that works with the Boys & Girls Club of Toledo and is the liaison to Latino Student Union.
 Connie holds a Bachelor of Science in Education and a Bachelor of Arts from Bowling Green State University.

-Gray Strain is the Assistant Director for Diversity and Belonging, serving half-time in the Office of Multicultural Affairs in support of diversity education and LGBTQ+ programming.
+About: Gray serves half-time in the Office of Multicultural Affairs in support of diversity education and LGBTQ+ programming.
 They advise the transgender support group, transcendence, and co-advise the LGBTQ+ undergraduate student organization, Queer/Trans Student Union.
 Gray also co-facilitates the LGBTQ+ support group, OUT(?)
 Falcons, with the Counseling Center.
 They received their BA in Women's, Gender, and Sexuality Studies from Bowling Green State University, and their MA in Gender & Cultural Studies from Simmons University in Boston, MA, with a research focus on transgender identity creation in video game and new media spaces.

 The Office of Multicultural Affairs Ambassadors (OMAAs) are paraprofessional undergraduate student employees who support and facilitate the mission of the Office of Multicultural Affairs (OMA).
 These student leaders represent the OMA across campus in various capacities (e.g., workshops, programs, presentations, outreach) empowering their peers and the community to engage with topics of cultural awareness, diversity, and inclusion in a collective effort to create a welcoming, socially just, and inclusive campus community.